 THE OFFICE performing arts + film is an independent curator and production company based in New York and London.
 We work in ongoing partnerships with festivals, venues, and institutions to create cultural programming that is unique and mission specific.
 We also produce events around the world, and consult on programming with organizations ranging from museums to universities to libraries to performing arts centers.
-THE OFFICE staff includes Laurie Cearley, Olli Chanoff, Diane Eber, Lynn Koek, Noah Bashevkin, Oliver Hill Catherine Degennaro, Gabrielle Davenport, and founder Rachel Chanoff, who has 30 years of experience working in the arts in New York.
+THE OFFICE staff includes Laurie Cearley, Olli Chanoff, Eica Zelinski, Diane Eber, Lynn Koek, Noah Bashevkin, Catherine Degennaro, Gabrielle Davenport, Chloe Golding, and founder Rachel Chanoff, who has 35 years of experience working in the arts in New York.

 THE OFFICE programs the BRIC Celebrate Brooklyn!
 Festival, New York’s longest running free outdoor performing arts festival, which takes place from June through August at Brooklyn’s Prospect Park Bandshell and features free music, dance, film, spoken word, and other innovative performance.
 Rachel Chanoff has served as Artistic Director of Celebrate Brooklyn! since 1993.

 THE OFFICE is the Curator of Performing Arts and Film at MASS MoCA (the Massachusetts Museum of Contemporary Art), where we have programmed a year-round series of dance, music, theater, and documentary film in multiple venues on the museum campus since its opening in 1999.
 This includes programming the annual Freshgrass Bluegrass and Roots Music Festival, which we do in collaboration with the Freshgrass Foundation.